vermicida/data-modeling-cassandra/README.md

 ## How to use<a name="how-to-use"></a>

-Here are listed the steps to run all the notebooks of the project.
+Here are listed the steps to run the ETL notebook of the project.

 ### Cloning the repository<a name="cloning-the-repository"></a>